The legal system of Tanzania is largely based on English common law; judicial review of legislative acts is limited to matters of interpretation.

 Foreign awards will not be enforceable if:

-The schedules to the Arbitration Act incorporate the Geneva Protocol on Arbitration Clauses of 1923 and the Geneva Convention on the Execution of Foreign Arbitral Awards of 1927.
-Tanzania ratified the New York Convention on 13 October 1964 and it entered into force on 12 January 1965.
+Tanzania ratified the New York Convention on the enforcement of Arbitral Awards on 13 October 1964, and it entered into force on 12 January 1965.
 There were no declarations made according to articles I, X or XI of the Convention.

 Tanzania is a contracting state for the purposes of the Convention on the Settlement of Investment Disputes between States and Nationals of Other States of 1965 and the Multilateral Investment Guarantee Agency of 1985.